-To the best of our knowledge there exists no work which covers parallel unit test creation for data races on correlated variables.
-There is no support for race detectors considering correlated variables in their analysis when dealing with unit tests.
+A class of concurrency bugs which are extremely difficult to debug are race conditions related to correlated variables.
+These race conditions involve multiple variables.
 Studies showed that over 30% of all race conditions involve correlated variables [1].
-Also, due to the non-determinism of the thread scheduling, such races are in general hard to reproduce.
-This further necessitates the need for unit tests covering race conditions on correlated variables.
+To the best of our knowledge, there exists no work which covers the creation of parallel unit test for data races related to correlated variables.
+There is no unit-test framework available to support race detectors capable of considering correlated variables in their analysis.
+Given that non-deterministic thread scheduling makes such races generally hard to reproduce, there is a strong need for unit tests covering race conditions on correlated variables.

-In this work we want to combine the benefits of automatic parallel unit test generation with the advantages of race detection considering correlated variables.
-In order to realize this, our work is based on the existing unit test generator AutoRT [2].
-In the scope of this paper we introduce an extension called CorrRT which enhances AutoRT by identifying possibly violated correlations of method pairs.
+In this work, we want to combine the benefits of automatic parallel unit test generation with the advantages of race detection for correlated variables.
+To achieve this, our work is based on the existing unit test generator AutoRT [2].
+In the scope of this paper, we introduce an extension called CorrRT which enhances AutoRT by identifying possible correlation violations in method pairs accessing correlated variables.
 The higher the number of correlations found, the higher the probability that a potential race condition violates a variable correlation.

-We automatically generated 100 parallel unit tests for correlated variables on eight different applications.
-A race detector for correlated variables, $\mathbf{H}^{Corr}$ [3], analyzing the unit tests reported more than 85% of the race conditions violating variable correlations.
-Furthermore, we were able to reduce the number of redundantly generated tests by up to 50% in comparison to the AutoRT approach.
+We automatically generated 81 parallel unit tests for correlated variables on eight different applications.
+After analyzing the unit tests, H^{Corr} [3], a race detector for correlated variables, reported more than 85% of the race conditions violating variable correlations.
+Furthermore, we were able to reduce the number of redundantly generated tests by up to 50% in comparison to the original AutoRT approach.